 But still.
 What do they have, and what does your deductive reasoning ability tell you they really have?

 Before we continue, interesting thoughts from a professional skeptic.
-That’s right, from someone who sees lots of nonsense ideas floating around, and has a website devoted to “calling bullshit,” as they say on the street, on those kinds of assertions.
+That’s right, from someone who sees lots of nonsense ideas floating around, and has a website devoted to “calling bullshit,” as they say, on those kinds of assertions.

 Finding Amelia EarhartPopular modern reports claim Amelia Earhart made it to an island and survived for a time.
 Might that be true?by Brian Dunning